Architecture

 ...))

 Each component is a function which takes the system map as a parameter and returns a modified version.
-After the system map is passed through all the components, the system will be running and your plugin code will be called as appropriate.
+After the system map is passed through all the components, the system will be running and your module code will be called as appropriate.

-For example, any routes you define in your plugins will be compiled into a handler function, and this handler will be passed to the use-jetty component.
+For example, any routes you define in your modules will be compiled into a handler function, and this handler will be passed to the use-jetty component.
 This component starts the Jetty web server and passes requests to your handler.

 (defn use-jetty [{:keys [biff/handler] :as system}]